datsoftlyngby/soft2019spring-databases/Exam/GutenbergProject.md

   * Your recommendation, for which database engine to use in such a project for production.

-**OBS** Remember to use the approprite diagram notaions for documentation.
+**OBS** Remember to use the approprite diagram notations for documentation.

 # Hand-in Procedure